“I leave everything I own to my grandson.”

 Moreover, one of the man’s children had shot him.
 Yet, the man’s children will now presumably receive the entirety of his estate, while his grandson will receive nothing.

 It goes without saying that the man’s will was not professionally drafted by an estate planning attorney.
 Had it been professionally drafted, the drafter would have known how to write it in such a way as to get it enforced.

 For example, the apparent intention of the will was to “disinherit” the man’s children.
 To disinherit means to take steps to prevent someone who is otherwise due to inherit property under the law from inheriting that property.
 In order to disinherit someone through a will, the drafter must specifically name the person to be disinherited.
 In the case above, the will could not be enforced in part because it failed to mention the man’s children.

 Trusts and estates lawyers are authorities in drafting wills.
 Working with an established firm can help to unfair prevent outcomes like the one above.

 If You Lack a Professionally Drafted Will, Call Our Houston Firm Now

 If you do not have a current, professionally drafted will, do not hesitate to contact the Houston estate planning law firm of McCulloch & Miller, PLLC, to ensure that your final wishes will be honored after your death.
 Our estates and trusts lawyers have several decades of experience in the field of wills.
 We are skilled in identifying assets, crafting tailored solutions for distribution, and ultimately drafting ironclad wills that provide peace of mind.
-Call us at 713-333-8900 to schedule a free consultation at a time that is convenient for you.
+Call us at 713-333-8900 to schedule a consultation at a time that is convenient for you.